Why do we care about the musculoskeletal system? In a word, it's pain.

 Isotonic and isometric contraction

 Eccentric contraction (the downward movement) is more damaging to muscle.
-But weightlifters want to damage muscle to some extent so the body will then comes in and repairs the muscle.
+But weightlifters want to damage muscle to some extent so the body will then come in and repair the muscle.
 The result is an increase or build up in muscle tissues.

 Aerobic exercise uses oxygen rich blood by doing conversational jogs, meaning jogging at a pace such that it is comfortable speaking to your jogging partner.
 On the other hand, anerobic exercise is weight lifting, sprinting, stop and go and is more damaging to the joints.
 Nevertheless, a combination of both is recommended depending on ones age.